collapsed-stacks/startups/questions/995/how-can-i-automatically-accept-monthly-payments-by-credit-card-via-a-website.md

 - tagged: `tech-company`, `merchant-services`, `payment`, `saas`
 - score: 1

-<p>I'm looking to set up a service that has a flat monthly fee.
-How can I set up my website to allow users to input a credit card that then automatically gets billed monthly, with minimal human intervention?</p>
+I'm looking to set up a service that has a flat monthly fee.
+How can I set up my website to allow users to input a credit card that then automatically gets billed monthly, with minimal human intervention?

-<p>As I understand it, QuickBooks does what I want, kind of.
+As I understand it, QuickBooks does what I want, kind of.
 But that requires human intervention (practically speaking, at least).
-It'll be relatively low-volume, so I <em>could</em> theoretically just accept credit card information and manually via a regular <code>TextBox</code>, then feed myself an alert to copy that into QuickBooks (or equivalent) every time someone signs up.
-But that seems like it could become cumbersome pretty quickly, not to mention nothing would be validated (beyond the unimpressive checksums you can find online) until I had gotten around to typing it up.</p>
+It'll be relatively low-volume, so I *could* theoretically just accept credit card information and manually via a regular `TextBox`, then feed myself an alert to copy that into QuickBooks (or equivalent) every time someone signs up.
+But that seems like it could become cumbersome pretty quickly, not to mention nothing would be validated (beyond the unimpressive checksums you can find online) until I had gotten around to typing it up.

-<p>I looked around online, but all the solutions I can find are for one-off purchases (like in a web-based store).</p>
+I looked around online, but all the solutions I can find are for one-off purchases (like in a web-based store).

-<p>Just as examples, and they clearly have to deal with higher loads than I would, an ideal solution would be something like I imagine Netflix, Hulu Plus, SharePoint Online, etc. would use.
-I suspect <em>they</em> don't have someone sitting and copying over everyone's credit card information.</p>
+Just as examples, and they clearly have to deal with higher loads than I would, an ideal solution would be something like I imagine Netflix, Hulu Plus, SharePoint Online, etc. would use.
+I suspect *they* don't have someone sitting and copying over everyone's credit card information.

-<p>I suppose I could write a web-job or something, perhaps, to run in the background and bill people monthly, if an ecommerce plug-in had a code-only API available.
-But that just seems like it would be more trouble than it should be.</p>
+I suppose I could write a web-job or something, perhaps, to run in the background and bill people monthly, if an ecommerce plug-in had a code-only API available.
+But that just seems like it would be more trouble than it should be.

-<p>How can a SaaS startup automatically accept monthly payments?</p>
+How can a SaaS startup automatically accept monthly payments?

 ## Answer 997